-CELLSO (Pin 17): Battery voltage selection pin.
-Used in combination with CELLS1, this pin sets the voltage of the battery to be charged.
-The pin should be strapped to either INTV{CC}, VCC2P5 or GND to represent one of three possible states.
+CELLSO (Pin 17): Cell count selection pin.
+Used in combination with CELLS1, this pin sets the total number of series cells to be charged.
+The pin should be strapped to either $INTV{CC}$ , VCC2P5 or GND to represent one of three possible states.
 See Table 5.

-CELLS1 (Pin 18): Battery voltage selection pin.
-Used in combination with CELLS0, this pin sets the voltage of the battery to be charged.
-The pin should be strapped to either INTV{CC}, VCC2P5 or GND to represent one of three possible states.
+CELLS1 (Pin 18): Cell count selection pin.
+Used in combination with CELLS0, this pin sets the total number of series cells to be charged.
+The pin should be strapped to either INTVCC, VCC2P5 or GND to represent one of three possible states.
 See Table 5.

 BATSENS+ (Pin 19): Positive terminal battery sense pin.
 BATSENS+ should Kelvin sense the positive terminal of the battery for optimized charging.
-A 10μ F multilayer ceramic capacitor is required from BATSENS+ to ground.
+A $10\mu$ F multilayer ceramic capacitor is required from BATSENS+ to ground.